 Establishing a risk assessment framework

-With ISO 27001, using a trusted method to define and establish a comprehensive risk assessment is crucial.
+With ISO 27001, it is crucial to use a trusted method to define and establish a comprehensive risk assessment.
 The method will identify threats and vulnerable areas that will have an impact on the organisation.
 These risks and dangers need to be clarified from the outset for the project to be successful.

 Decreasing any identified risks is the purpose of the project, and there are some ways to do this.

 - Apply appropriate security controls

 - Transfer the risk away from the organisation (e.g. to an insurance company)